 To promote their Fall Denim Fit collection to millennial and Gen Z customers, clothing brand Guess released four brand takeover videos on TikTok that went viral in only six days during the height of back-to-school shopping season.
 By leveraging influencers that spoke directly to their target audience — coupled with a successful #InMyDenim Branded Hashtag Challenge — Guess generated 10.5 million views and an additional 12,000 followers.

 Even the most creative people need a little help with their marketing efforts.
-AdRoll provides you with all the tools, knowledge, and support you need to start creating powerful paid social campaigns that convert.
-Check out how our Connected Social Ads can turbocharge your social media efforts today!
+AdRoll provides you with all the tools, knowledge, and support you need to manage powerful paid social campaigns that convert.
+Check out how our automation builder can turbocharge your social media efforts today!